 This is key if you want to rank well on Google.

 The easiest places to get cited are online directory sites like…

-See this post from SEO Moz for what citation sites are popular in your area.
+Fun fact: SEOMoz will tell you what citation sites are popular in your area.

 Online customer reviews and testimonials displayed on your Website will land you more local credibility (and local text).

 It will also provide amazing social proof for your visitors and prospective customers.

 The SEO benefit lies mainly in the “local” aspect of the reviews; that is the same local names and cities showing up on your page.

 Most of these methods can be accomplished quickly, such as Contact information, Keyword research, Metadata and NAP consistency.

 Schedule an hour each day, for the next several days, and you’ll knock this out quickly.

 The others, such as Google My Business, local citations, reviews and on-page optimization, will take more “watering and fertilizing.”